wp-plugins/nextgen-facebook/readme.txt

 = Version 5.1 =

+* The website configuration sections on the "Social Sharing" settings page have been moved into their own individual boxes.
+The new layout is quite slick -- social website boxes can now be moved, re-arranged, removed, etc.
 * Added a new "Preserve on Uninstall" option on the Advanced settings page (default is unchecked).
 Checking this option preserves NGFB Open Graph Pro settings when uninstalling the plugin.
+* Removed the "Use WP-WikiBox for Pages" and "WP-WikiBox Tag Prefix" options.
+Customized content and tags can now be managed by using the new 'ngfb_description' and 'ngfb_tags' filters (among many others).
+See the [Other Notes](http://wordpress.org/plugins/nextgen-facebook/other_notes/) for more details.

 = Version 5.0.1 =